Fast, secure, risk-free booking guaranteed.

 An ideal combo of exciting white-water and peaceful lake paddling

-Although you may run into other groups, you’ll still be far from busy city life
+Though you may run into other groups, you’ll still be far away from busy city life

 Go into the wild and improve your canoeing skills on the Paull and Churchill Rivers!
 Let your guide plan an ideal route for you and you can start paddling on a plethora of rapids, lakes, and waterfalls as you breathe in Saskatchewan’s fresh air and soak up the views of spruce, jack pine, and white birch forests.
 Marvel at the wealth of wildlife found in this unspoiled Canadian wilderness and enjoy freshly prepared meals in camping spots scattered along the rivers.